 Do I need travel insurance and what kinds are available?

-I have plans to visit a friend in Spain this summer, but recent events have me rethinking the trip.
-From what I’ve heard, travel insurance policies don’t always cover cancellation due to fear of contracting the coronavirus—or other potential health scares.
+I have plans to visit a friend in Spain this fall.
+From what I’ve heard, travel insurance policies don’t always cover cancellation due a pandemic or other potential health scares.
 What should I do?

 —Jason S., Frisco, Texas

-The ongoing coronavirus threat has revealed just how interconnected our world has become—for good or for ill.
-In addition to the very real human toll, the outbreak has caused the cancellations of more than a dozen major conferences and put global sporting events like the Tokyo Summer Olympics in limbo.
+The Covid-19 pandemic and its aftermath have revealed just how interconnected our world has become—for good or for ill.
+In addition to the tragic human toll, the outbreak caused the cancellations or postponements of innumerable conferences, festivals, and major global sporting events.
 The virus hasn’t spared individual travelers, either.

-As vacation season looms, anxious tourists-to-be are looking for an escape hatch from their pricey plans.
-The most common option is travel insurance.
+Typically, anxious tourists-to-be looking for an escape hatch from their pricey plans explore travel insurance.
 These policies protect your vacation investment in the event that you need to cancel, delay, or interrupt your trip.
 If you’ve ever purchased a flight online, you’ve been prompted to buy one, but you may not have understood the terms.
 And you might not know there are many breeds of travel insurance.
 Here’s what you need to know before you book.

 What kind of travel insurance is available?